 - If the markings are different, a change took place somewhere on the outbound path and an alert is generated.

 - If the markings are the same, we know that the markings were not altered on the outbound path so either the target or a device on the return path cleared the markings in the original ICMP echo response.
 Because we can’t distinguish between the two, the result is indeterminate and no alert is generated.

-The PU check normally occurs every 5 minutes.
-This means that if a qos change violation occurs, it takes this long to clear.
+Note: Because the “Port Unreachable” check normally occurs every five minutes, if a QoS change violation occurs, it takes at least five minutes to clear.